 - How long is the headache?
-Do headaches occur after eating certain foods or beverages (soda with caffeine, pizza or chocolate)?
+Do headaches occur after eating certain foods or beverages (soda with caffeine, pizza, or chocolate)?

-- Do some situations, events or physical activity cause a headache?
+- Do some situations, events, or physical activity cause a headache?

 These are just some of the questions.
-A physical and neurological examination will verify muscle weakness, balance or vision problems and other neurological signs that could contribute to a chronic or recurrent headache.
+A physical and neurological examination will verify muscle weakness, balance or vision problems, and other neurological signs that could contribute to a chronic or recurrent headache.

-Treatment of headache in children
+Treatment of headaches in children